sjg/my-search-story/docs/blog-post/blog-post.md

 ---
 ## 2. Weaving a Narrative with Gemini 2.5 Flash ✍️

 This is where the magic happens.
 After extracting the search queries from the downloaded JSON, we use Google's Gemini 2.5 Flash model to generate a story using a custom prompt.
-I chose Gemini 2.0 Flash for its speed, large context window, and low price point which makes it perfect for creating long stories quickly when the user requests them.
+I chose this model for its speed, large context window, and low price point which makes it perfect for creating long stories quickly when the user requests them.

 The core of this process is in the `generateStory` function in `main.js` file.